ExtensityAI/symbolicai/README.md

 This includes also the usage of streams and clustering to resolve errors in a more hierarchical contextual manner.

-## 🕷️ Explainability, Testing & Debugging
+## 🕷️ Interpretability, Testing & Debugging

 Perhaps one of the greatest benefits of using neuro-symbolic programming is, that we can get a clear understanding of how well our LLMs understand atomic operations.
 Specifically we gain knowledge about if, and at which point they fail, enabling to follow their StackTraces and determine the failure points.
 Neuro-symbolic programming allows us to debug the model predictions and understand how they came about.
 Furthermore, we can unit test them to detect conceptual misalignments.